 What is it like to live in poverty?
 For many, it’s hard to imagine the daily struggle to survive.
 Extension staff and partners in Henry, Mercer, Rock Island, and Stark counties led four interactive Poverty Simulation workshops in 2021 for local school districts, nonprofits, and government agencies.
 In the two-hour workshops, 175 total participants learned about and discussed poverty on the local level and its impact on families, businesses, and organizations, and efforts to alleviate it.
 Participants left with a better understanding of the coping strategies that impoverished people take and the recognition that survival is their total focus.

-At Extension, we believe financial literacy is a lifelong journey
+Financial literacy is a lifelong journey

 Becoming a good money manager requires practice and conversations.
 Learning about healthy financial habits at a young age can set a child up for success.